dvarounis/perfservmon/README.md

     This is located in `<WAS_ROOT>/installableApps`, i.e. this would be in `/opt/IBM/WebSphere/AppServer/installableApps` in a Unix System.
 2. **Python version 2.7 or version 3.X** installed at the Nagios host

-The plugin is tested to work with WAS version 8.5.
+The plugin is tested to work with WAS Traditional version 8.5 and 9.0.

 ## Setup